Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 - Click: **File / Build Settings…**
 - Click **Add Open Scenes** - the Scene with your name should appear in the **Scenes In Build** list.
 - If you are working on Windows the **Platform** should be **Android;** if on a Mac, then **iOS.** If you need to switch, select the correct platform and click **Switch Platform**.
 (This will take a while!)
-- close the Build Settings view by clicking on the X in the upper right corner.
+- Close the Build Settings view by clicking on the X in the upper right corner.

 .
 ![CreateAssetBundle4](/documentation/images/CreateAssetBundle4.PNG)